 You were tattooed in a modern studio using only disposable, single-use, and sterilized instruments.
 Complying with the following instructions will result in a quick healing process and an attractive tattoo.
 Remember: the life of your tattoo depends on the care it receives within the first few weeks.

 ALWAYS be sure to thoroughly wash your hands with warm water and antibacterial soap before touching your new tattoo.
 Contact with dirty hands is a major contributor of infection.

 30 minutes after your tattoo is finished, remove the bandage your tattoo artist put over your new tattoo.
 Wash your tattoo thoroughly with antibacterial soap and warm water.
 Be sure to rinse away any & all secretions and be sure that all soap residues are rinsed off.
 Lightly pat dry your tattoo with a clean paper towel.

-After washing your new tattoo, apply a small amount of a fragrant free lotion and massage it into your tattoo.
+After washing your new tattoo, apply a small amount of pure coconut oil (or a fragrant free lotion) and massage it into your tattoo.
 DO NOT apply a thick coat as your skin must be able to breathe.

 Your new tattoo will develop a layer of dry skin.
 DO NOT PICK this off.
 Wash and apply lotion three times daily until the layer falls of on its own.
 After the dry skin has fallen off, there will be a period of adjustment for the new skin.
 It is advisable to use a skin lotion during this time, which is usually two weeks.